 But the advisers stayed on the job, using their command of technology to stay in touch with their now-isolated students.

-The Virginia College Advising Corps, based at the University of Virginia, embeds recent college graduates in high school counseling offices, where they work to increase the number of low-income, first-generation, and underrepresented high school students who enter and complete higher education.
+The Virginia College Advising Corps, based at the University of Virginia, embeds recent college graduates in high school guidance counselors’ offices, where they work with high school students who might not otherwise think of education beyond 12th grade.

 Joy Pugh, director of the corps, said advisers continued to reach out to students and families after schools closed and students were sent home.